 - get out of my comfort zone

-These are just examples; anything you want to improve upon is worth making into a resolution.
-Take 5 minutes and really think about what you'd like to improve this year.
+These are just examples.
+Anything you want to improve upon is worth making into a resolution.
+Take the next 5 minutes and really think about what you'd like to improve this year.

 Make goals real by adding detail